Portfolio Project Management: Process, Types, Examples, Roles, And Framework

 7. Project Portfolio Management (PPM):

-An organization managing a portfolio of diverse projects, ranging from product development to process improvement, ensuring they collectively contribute to the organization's strategic goals.
+An organization managing a portfolio of diverse projects, ranging from product development to process improvement, ensures they collectively contribute to the organization's strategic goals.

 8. Human Resources Portfolio Management: